Le lien vers cette page a été envoyé avec succès aux destinataires.

 The appeal is heard by the investigating chamber of the court of appeal.

-The trial must take place no later than 2 months after the judge's decision.
+The trial must take place at the latest within 2 months after the judge's decision.

-The person remanded in custody must be released if the trial has not taken place within 2 months of his detention.
+Pre-trial detainee must be released if the trial did not take place within 2 months who follow his detention.

-In case of CRPC, the accused person may request a period of reflection of 10 days before accepting or refusing the sanction proposed by the Public Prosecutor.
+During a CRPC, the person complained of may request a 10-day reflection period before accepting or refusing sentence proposed by the Public Prosecutor.

 In this case, if the proposed sentence is greater than or equal to 2 months in prison, pre-trial detention may be requested by the public prosecutor.

-Pre-trial detention may be ordered only if judicial review or the wearing an electronic bracelet are not sufficient to achieve one or more of the following objectives:
+The pretrial detention may be ordinate only if a judicial review or the wearing an electronic bracelet are not sufficient to reach one or more of the objectives following:

 - Retain evidence or clues